jina-ai/jina/docs/fundamentals/clean-code.md

 Jina is designed as a lean and efficient framework.
 Solutions built on top of Jina also mean to be so.
 Here are some tips to help you write beautiful and efficient code.

+## Clean import

-1. `from jina import Document, DocumentArray, Executor, Flow, requests` is all you need.
+`from jina import Document, DocumentArray, Executor, Flow, requests` is all you need.
 Copy-paste it as the first line of your code.

+## Generator as Flow input

-1. Use [Python generator](https://docs.python.org/3/glossary.html#term-generator) as the input to the Flow.
+Use [Python generator](https://docs.python.org/3/glossary.html#term-generator) as the input to the Flow.
 Generator can lazily build `Document` one at a time, instead of building all at once.
 This can greatly speedup the overall performance and reduces the memory footprint.
 ````{tab} ✅ Do
 ```{code-block} python
 ---